A multigrid scheme for 3D Monge-Amp\`ere equations: Introduction

 We assume also that that boundary data $g$ is consistent with the restriction of a convex function to the boundary.
 These conditions on the data, along with strict convexity of the domain, are enough to ensure that solutions are classical (twice continuously differentiable)~\cite{CaffarelliNirenbergSpruckMA}.
 For simplicity of computations, we work with square domains, which allow for the possibility of singular solutions, however, using known solutions avoids this problem.

 Without additional difficulties, the method developed in this paper can also be applied to the two-dimensional problem

 The objective of this work is to build fast solvers for the three-dimensional elliptic Monge-Ampere equation.
 We focus on the Dirichlet problem in the smooth solution regime, where the simple narrow stencil finite difference methods can be used.
 The goal is to build an effective, fast, scalable solver that can be used in applications.
 It is not trivial to build a multigrid solver in this setting--naive implementations of multigrid will fail.
 For example, the commonly suggested strategy~\cite{Trottenberg2001} of performing a few Newton iterations to approximately solve the corresponding nonlinear scalar equations at each grid point would not lead to a convergent FAS multigrid solver for our problem.
 This is because such a method has no mechanism for selecting the correct, convex solutions.
-We introduce such a selection mechanicsm, which leads to an effective multigrid method.
+We introduce such a selection {mechanism}, which leads to an effective multigrid method.
 However, when the equation becomes degenerate (corresponding to non-strictly convex solutions, which can arise when the right hand side $f(x) = 0$), the method presented here breaks down.
-This is likely related to the loss of uniform ellipticity of the equation, and the loss of strict convexity of the solution~\cite{Benamou2010}.
-A possible work around is to combine monotone (or filtered) schemes with a multi grid method.
+This is likely related to the loss of uniform ellipticity of the equation, and the loss of strict convexity of the solution~\cite{Benamou2010}. {In this setting, wide-stencil finite difference methods are typically needed to guarantee convergence to weak solutions~\cite{Froese2011,Motzkin}.} A possible work around is to combine monotone (or filtered) schemes with a multi grid method.
 For now, we restrict our attention to smooth solutions, where the method presented in this paper is effective.

 One approach is to use Newton's method with an iterative solver~\cite{Ortega2000}.
 For example, the Newton-Multigrid method arises when a linear multigrid algorithm is used to approximately solve the linearized Jacobian system.
 A disadvantage of Newton's method is that it requires a good initial guess, which should typically be convex~\cite{Loeper2005}.
 We instead choose to treat the non-linearity directly using the linear multigrid framework and coarse-grid correction, which leads to the most common nonlinear multigrid method---the full approximation scheme (FAS)~\cite{Brandt1977,Brandt2011multigrid,Briggs2000,Trottenberg2001,Saad2003}.
 For the FAS multigrid to be effective as an iterative method, it requires an effective smoother (or relaxation) scheme such as a nonlinear Gauss-Seidel iteration, which must eliminate the high frequency components of the approximation errors at the current fine level.
 Once the FAS V-cycle iteration is established, the full multigrid (FMG) technique, based on nested iterations, can be exploited to obtain a good initial guess for the fine-grid problem.